Chapel Allerton Chapeltown

 Chapel Allerton and Chapeltown are two areas of North Leeds both contained within the Ls7 postcode.

 Chapeltown was developed first and has large Georgian terraces, very large Victorian Villas and semi detached villas.
-Later it was filled in with high quality large Victorian terrace houses until it was later completed with smaller Victorian terraces.
-Chapel Allerton was primarily developed later than Chapeltown and comprises of smaller Victorian terraced housing, and larger 1920’s onwards semi-detached housing.
+Later it was filled in with high quality large Victorian terrace houses until it was later completed with smaller Victorian terraces, there is very little Twentieth Century building in Chapeltown.
+Chapel Allerton was primarily developed later than Chapeltown and comprises of smaller Victorian and Edwardian terraced housing, and larger 1920’s onwards semi-detached housing.

-When our house was built there were three main areas to North East Leeds.
+When our house was built in the 1880’s there were three main areas in North East Leeds.

-- Potter Newton was a very large old important name (Kirkstall Abbey had tiles made in Potter Newton.
+- Potter Newton was a very large old important area (Kirkstall Abbey had tiles made in Potter Newton.
 Potternewton got its name as it was where all the potteries were)

 - Buslingthorpe which was where all the mills and tanneries were is now comprised of the Sheepscar interchange, bottom of Chapeltown, and Meanwood Road.
-Nobody lives here as it is all dual carriage way roads and modern industrial units
+Nobody lives there as it is all dual carriageway roads and modern industrial units

 - Bentley was the name for most of what we now call Meanwood (Meanwood is split between two postcodes LS6 and LS7)

-None of these areas have retained their names with the passion of Chapeltown and Chapel Allerton (or Meanwood).
+None of these areas have retained their names with the passion of Chapel Allerton or Chapeltown.
 They all make up the postcode LS7.

-Chapel Allerton, many people think, of an area of affluence, full of restaurants and bars, a bit up its self, a place where lawyers, accountants and Yummy Mummies live.
+- Chapel Allerton; an area of affluence, full of restaurants and bars, a bit up its self, a place where lawyers, accountants and Yummy Mummies live.
 Hipsters with coffee shops, fishmongers, semi detached housing , grocery shops, toy shops, yoga studios.
 The Knightsbridge of the North is how the estate agents used to market it.
-It recently was made one of the best places to live in the North by Sunday Times Newspaper in 2014 and 2018.
+It was recently declared one of the best places to live in the North by Sunday Times Newspaper in 2014 and 2018.

-Chapeltown to many people and they think of an area of immigration, drugs, prostitution, and crime (that reputation dates back thirty years to the 80’s and the riots).
-It as an area full of artists, radicals, hippies, co-op’s, Parks, beautiful Victorian and Georgian Villas and bohemians.
+- Chapeltown; an area of poverty , immigration, drugs and crime (a lot of that reputation dates back over thirty years to the 80’s and the riots and is a stigma on the area).
+It is also an area full of artists, radicals, hippies, co-op’s, large parks, beautiful Victorian and Georgian Villas and bohemians.

 Say Potternewton and people don’t really know where you are talking about.

 Is Chapel Allerton on the march?
-Is Chapeltown a stigma?
-Has Potternewton dissapeared?
+Is Chapeltown as bad as its reputation ?
+Has Potternewton disappeared?

 Where would you rather live?